-The safest place for many babies to sleep for the first 6 months is on their own safe sleep surface in your room.
+Sharing a bed with your baby can be risky.
+The safest place for your baby to sleep for the first 6 months is on their own safe sleep surface in your room.
 Some families may prefer to bedshare for cultural or personal reasons, and some families might end up bedsharing even if they hadn't planned to.
 If you think you might ever share a bed with your baby, or even if you don't plan to do so, here are some questions to ask yourself to make bedsharing as safe as possible for your baby.